joinnextblock/observatory-website/index.md

 | Third Quarter (26,250-39,374 blocks) |
 | Fourth Quarter (39,375-52,499 blocks) |

-## Special Celestial Events: Eclipses
+## What are eclipses and when do they happen?

-The Eclipse System creates special moments in our temporal framework, occurring at the midpoint of each Bitcoin Season - exactly 26,250 blocks after each season begins.
+Eclipses are special celestial events that occur at the midpoint of each Bitcoin Season - exactly 26,250 blocks after each season begins.
 These eclipse events happen at blocks 26,250, 78,750, 131,250, 183,750, and continue this pattern, creating special celestial moments that punctuate the middle of each seasonal period.

-### Eclipse Types
+### What types of eclipses are there?

 | Type | Bitcoin Moon Phase | Description |
 |------|------------|-------------|